bazelbuild/bazel/site/docs/tutorial/cpp.md

 ### Use multiple packages

-Let’s now split the project into multiple packages.
+Let's now split the project into multiple packages.
 Take a look at the contents of the `cpp-tutorial/stage3` directory:

 ```